thymeleaf/thymeleaf-docs/docs/articles/sayhelloagainextendingthymeleafevenmore5minutes.md

 And that's it!
 Let's have a look at the results of executing our template with Spanish locale:

--   ¡Hola, planeta Mercury!
+-   &iexcl;Hola, planeta Mercury!
--   ¡Hola, planeta Venus!
+-   &iexcl;Hola, planeta Venus!
--   ¡Hola, planeta Earth!
+-   &iexcl;Hola, planeta Earth!
--   ¡Hola, planeta Mars!
+-   &iexcl;Hola, planeta Mars!
--   ¡Hola, planeta Jupiter!
+-   &iexcl;Hola, planeta Jupiter!
--   ¡Hola, planeta Saturn!
+-   &iexcl;Hola, planeta Saturn!
--   ¡Hola, planeta Uranus!
+-   &iexcl;Hola, planeta Uranus!
--   ¡Hola, planeta Neptune!
+-   &iexcl;Hola, planeta Neptune!

 Exercise for the reader: internationalize the planet names
 ----------------------------------------------------------